SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 <iframe width="373" height="210" src="https://www.youtube.com/embed/Zzu8ZxBHMWk" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 <iframe width="373" height="210" src="https://www.youtube.com/embed/_TfcJ82FAhw" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 But with respect to the absurdities of the morning's departure of the previous&hellip;
-person&hellip;, we have somewhat to say.
+_person_&hellip;, we have somewhat to say.
 (The gracious may observe [_de mortuis nil nisi bonum_](https://en.wikipedia.org/wiki/De_mortuis_nil_nisi_bonum), but in this particular instance, here at Chez Weekend we are less than completely gracious.
 He has, after all, worked very hard to earn our disrespect.
 We must not